ems-project/EMSCommonBundle/doc/twig.md

 ## ems_markdown

-Filter converting a markdown text into an HTML text following the github standards.
+Filter converting a Markdown text into an HTML text following the GitHub standards.

 ```twig
 {{ source.body|ems_markdown }}